Rodhell/RepData_PeerAssessment1/PA1_template.md

 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-* I'm Brazilian, my R is in Portugues, please change "sábado" to "saturday" and "domingo" to "sunday"
+* I'm Brazilian, my R is in Portuguese, please change "sábado" to "saturday" and "domingo" to "sunday"

 ```{r}
 data_no_na$date = as.Date(data_no_na$date)